rotoclone/rotoclone-zone/site_content/blog/some-entry.md

 |value 1|value 2|
 |value 3|value 4|

 This text has to be long enough to test out the footnotes.
 Also I want a line long enough that it has to wrap around.
 I'll have to type some more stuff to get that to happen.
 Ok I think that should be long enough.
+But it should be even longer so it's more than just a couple of lines.
+I'm not sure this is long enough yet, so I'm going to keep adding words.
+I'm not sure what to put, so I'll just put that I don't know what to say.
+There, that might be enough.
+One more sentence for good measure.

 Aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
 aaaah